 The Blue Sky Studios logo is fun and jumping.
 The emblem is full of childhood, movement, and animation, representing the studio as the best producer of beloved children’s cartoons and the creator of fascinating special effects.

-A noteworthy element in some versions of the logo is an emblem featuring a leaf encapsulated in a sphere.
-This iconic imagery is a nod to the studio’s first short film, “Bunny,” which won an Academy Award and featured a memorable scene with a butterfly.
-The sphere can also symbolize the world or universe, possibly referencing the global reach and impact of the studio’s productions.
+Some logo versions feature an emblem featuring a leaf encapsulated in a sphere.
+This iconic imagery is a nod to the studio’s first short film, Bunny, which won an Academy Award and featured a memorable butterfly scene.
+The sphere can also symbolize the world or the universe, possibly referencing the global reach and impact of the studio’s productions.

 Meaning and History